The generic process I refer to is the type that when asking part of your organisation to do one of the jobs they exist to do, draws the response -

 Need to save 15% costs - cut 15% that involves doing something for someone else that does not count in our target metrics.

 And anyone requiring any useful activity out of any of these silos, remotely resembling the services they previously provided, is obliged to fall in line with keeping their internal administration tidy and filling out their forms.
-There's nothing more modern and efficient that getting your 'customers' to do your administration, preferably via the internet.
+There's nothing more modern and efficient than getting your 'customers' to do your administration, preferably via the internet.
 The real costs are offloaded by the silo, magically and invisibly distributed as economic externalities and the organisation sinks a bit more under the strain.

 What are the opportunity costs of this?